Yun-YeoJun/Yun-YeoJun/README.md

 - Inha University
   - Department of Information and Communication Engineering
     - 2022.03 ~
-  - Department of Mathematics (Double major)
+  - Department of Mathematics (Minor)
     - 2023.03 ~
 - Kongju High School
   - 2019.03 ~ 2022.02